Huegoxaga/notes/java/android.md

   - For security reason, multiple popups are not allowed
   - The security issue involves attempting to confuse a user by asking for permissions, but hiding the exact message with another overlay
 - Inflater should be used when loading a layout during runtime
+  - One inflate call can only load one `.xml` file

 #### Activities